agosileoluwafemi/HackBio-Biocoding-Internship/README.md

 Your preferred programming language. </p>

 ### Solution
-<p> In this exercise, I used the dictionary to nest all information above and used the function \n to break them into new line for a logical output. <br>
+<p> In this exercise, I used the dictionary to nest all information above. <br>
 Check stage-zero in this repo for code. </p>